microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the TailspinToys-CI build window, the Get sources task is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image74.png "Get sources task")

 7. Next, it is time to add the tasks the perform the build process.
 Note the default "Phase 1" section on the left side of the screen.
 This section will hold all of the upcoming tasks we add for our build process.
 It is simply a way of logically grouping tasks.
 You can change the display name of "Phase 1", but we will leave it as is for this scenario.
-Click on the "+" plus sign to the right of the "Phase 1" section header.
+Select the "+" plus sign to the right of the "Phase 1" section header.
 This will bring up the Add tasks list on the right.

     ![In the TailspinToys-CI build window, the plus sign (+) is highlighted next to Phase 1.
 To the right of that is the Add tasks list.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image75.png "Add tasks list")

 8. We will add four new tasks to Phase 1.
 In the Search box in the top right of the Add tasks screen, type "Nuget" to filter down the list.
 Several will be listed and your list may differ slightly from the list below.
-Select the "NuGet" task and click the "Add" button.
+Select the "NuGet" task and then select the "Add" button.

     ![In the Add tasks screen, the Nuget search box and Add button are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image76.png "Add tasks screen")